jyemin/mongodb-java-ftdc/README.md

 Once the tests have completed, the `diagnostic.data` folders from each replica set member can be found under the `data/repl0/rs[1-3]` directories.

+## Future work

+* Rotating telemetry files
+* Limiting the total size of the diagnostics.data directory